nodists/nodist/README.md

 As the global node version will be subject to change, `nodist` comes with its own node version and command line files.

+## Got ideas?
+Doesn't work for you?
+[File an issue](https://github.com/marcelklehr/nodist/issues) and tell me what you'd change or add or what doesn't work for you.
+Every issue is welcome!

 ## What's with the name?
 The name nodist was chosen to emphasise the puristic approach of implementing a node version manager and is not to be confused with the term 'nudist'.
 It was never my intention to make a connection between these two subjects by giving this program a similar name.
 What did you think?!